plewis/plewis.github.io/phylogenetics/mrbayes.md

 Import the output file _algaemb.nex.p_ in Tracer.
 Look first at the histogram of alpha, the shape parameter of the gamma distribution.

-> :thinking: What is the mean you expected for alpha based on the prset shapepr=exp(1.0) command in the blank.nex file?
+> :thinking: What is the mean you expected for alpha based on the prset shapepr=exp(1.0) command in the algaemb.nex file?
 {% comment %}
 1.0
 {% endcomment %}

 > :thinking: What is the posterior mean actually estimated by MrBayes (and presented by Tracer)?
 {% comment %}
-0.9856
+0.9974
 {% endcomment %}

 > :thinking: An exponential distribution always starts high and approaches zero as you move to the right along the x-axis.
 The highest point of the exponential density function is 1/mean.
 If you look at the approximated density plot (click on the Marginal Density tab), does it appear to approach 1/mean at the value alpha=0.0?